-From the geometrical viewpoint, the drift of the mixture process corresponds to the weighted mean of tangent vectors heading in the direction of the endpoints in the data distribution as illustrated in Figure~\ref{fig:concept}.
-Thus simulating the mixture process can be interpreted as taking a small step in the tangent space toward the direction of the most likely endpoint of the process.
-From this perspective, we can obtain an explicit prediction for the mixture process of the Logarithm bridges by projecting the drift onto the manifold along the geodesic using the exponential map as follows:
+From the geometrical viewpoint, the drift of the mixture process (Figure~\ref{fig:concept} purple) corresponds to the weighted mean of tangent vectors (Figure~\ref{fig:concept} blue) heading in the direction of the points in the data distribution.
+Therefore, simulating the mixture process can be interpreted as taking a small step in the direction of the most likely endpoint of the process.
+From this perspective, we can derive an explicit prediction from the mixture process, in particular, from the mixture of Logarithm bridges by projecting the drift onto the manifold along the geodesic using the exponential map as follows:

 which corresponds to the most probable endpoint of the mixture process given the current state.
 This differentiates our method from the previous diffusion models that do not admit straightforward predictions for their denoising process on non-Euclidean manifolds.